On this page

 The move to secondary school can come as a shock to both parents and children.
-You may feel your child isn't ready to take the responsibility for what is probably a longer journey to school, perhaps using public transport.
 They will usually have more books and equipment to carry around and may find it difficult to stay organised.
 At secondary school, your child will be expected to take greater responsibility for their own organisation.
 You can help to encourage this at home with the following tips:

-- Your child will probably have several homework tasks to complete each night, and most schools record this in a homework diary.
-Make a note to yourself to read and sign the diary at least once a week to make sure your child is keeping up with their assignments.
+- Your child will probably have several homework tasks to complete each night.
+Make a note to yourself to read and sign their school journal or diary at least once a week to make sure your child is keeping up with their assignments

 Once your child has started school, make time to talk and listen to your child each day to check how things are going.
 Just giving attention in this way can help your child feel supported and more confident.
 However, resist the temptation to ask too many questions, especially when a child first gets home from school and is likely to be tired, hungry and short-tempered from coping with many new people and things.
-If your child is attending boarding school, make arrangements for him or her to be able to contact you or other members of the family on agreed days and times, providing him or her with a phone card.
+If your child is attending boarding school, make arrangements for him or her to be able to contact you or other members of the family on agreed days and times.

 It may help to chat to other parents on our forums to find out how they are dealing with this issue within their family life.
 You can also talk to us online via our live chat service, email us at firstname.lastname@example.org or call us on our helpline on 0808 800 2222 to speak to trained family support worker.

 Watch this video from BBC Bitesize on helping your child prepare for this transition